miladmofidi/Vowel-Finder/README.md

 # The Vowel Finder Project

-This is a simple application in order to find vowel letters and the average of vowels in the string file that contains lines(strings).
+This is a simple application to find vowel letters and the average vowels in the string file containing lines(strings).

 ## prerequisites
 JDK 1.8